ophub/amlogic-s9xxx-armbian/README.md

 - `sudo ./rebuild -b s905x3 -k 5.10.125`: recommend.
 Use the default configuration, specify a kernel and a firmware for compilation.
 - `sudo ./rebuild -b s905x3_s905d -k 5.10.125_5.15.50`: Use the default configuration, specify multiple cores, and multiple firmware for compilation. use `_` to connect.
 - `sudo ./rebuild -b s905x3 -k 5.10.125 -s 2560`: Use the default configuration, specify a kernel, a firmware, and set the partition size for compilation.
-- `sudo ./rebuild -b s905x3 -v dev -k 5.10.125`: Use the default configuration, specify the model, specify the version branch, and specify the kernel for packaging.
 - `sudo ./rebuild -b s905x3_s905d`: Use the default configuration, specify multiple firmware, use `_` to connect. compile all kernels.
 - `sudo ./rebuild -k 5.10.125_5.15.50`: Use the default configuration.
 Specify multiple cores, use `_` to connect.
 - `sudo ./rebuild -k 5.10.125_5.15.50 -a true`: Use the default configuration.
 Specify multiple cores, use `_` to connect.
 Auto update to the latest kernel of the same series.